Navigation

 General Background

-To improve our understanding of the workings of the coastal ocean for a variety of environmental applications, including hurricane storm surge along the West Coast of Florida, the University of South Florida’s College of Marine Science (USF/CMS) established a real-time Coastal Ocean Monitoring Prediction System (COMPS) for the West Florida Shelf and lower Florida Keys track region.
-COMPS program observing assets consist of arrays of offshore buoys and coastal stations for surface meteorology and in-water measurement of temperature, salinity, currents, and sea level; along with seven High Frequency (HF) Radar sites for offshore surface-current velocity field measurements.
-Commercially available CODAR and WERA HF Radar systems have been in operation for over twenty years in this challenging region of limited beach availability/access, low wave energy, severe weather, and frequent lightning activity.
-Along with the coastal ocean observations is a coordinated program of coastal ocean modeling.
+To improve our understanding of the workings of the coastal ocean for a variety of environmental applications, including hurricane storm surge and sea level rise, the University of South Florida’s College of Marine Science (USF/CMS) established a real-time Coastal Ocean Monitoring Prediction System (COMPS) for the West Florida Shelf (WFS) and lower Florida Keys track region.
+COMPS program observing assets consist of arrays of offshore buoys and coastal stations for surface meteorology and in-water measurement of temperature, salinity, currents, and sea level; along with eight High Frequency (HF) Radar sites for offshore surface-current velocity field measurements.
+Commercially available CODAR and WERA HF-radar systems have been in operation for over twenty years in this challenging region of limited beach availability/access, low wave energy, severe weather, and frequent lightning activity.

 Aim